Marvel Masterpieces: Series 4 – 1995

 This set consisted of 150 standard cards, 22 "Canvas" cards, 8 "Holoflash" cards, and 2 "Mirage" cards.
 Artwork for the set was done by four artists: Dave Devries, Dimitrios Patelis, Peter Scanlan and Nelson.
 Each artist painted 38 different characters that the other artists also painted plus 9 unique characters that were only painted once.
 Continuing from the previous set, these cards came with parallel cards this time in the form of "E-Motion" signatures.
 The two mirage cards are rare, coming one to every 360 packs depending on the ratio.
 They are highly sought after.
 These boxes have increased highly in value and are very much sought by collectors as the 1996 Marvel masterpieces boxes.
 Since both years have limited print run the 1995 and 1996 are by far the rarest of the Marvel boxes to date.
 It was unknown at the time of production but now to a list count average found and credited.
+Less than 5,000 boxes have been manufactured.